madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## Validation

 Once I had working prototypes of the new labs experience, we moved on to usability testing.
-Because we were operating scrappy, I added exploratory questions to learn more about patients’ journeys and mindsets – not just validate the design.
+Because our process had to be scrappy, I added exploratory questions to learn more about patients’ journeys and mindsets – not just validate the design.
 This helped build rapport and gave me rich insights to strengthen our patient personas.

 I put together a list of goals for research sessions so we as a team could align on what we wanted to learn and validate.
 I also created a set of screening questions to ensure participants were cancer patients, represented diverse demographics, and – importantly – came from practices we served whenever possible (see research constraints mentioned earlier).